TobiasPSP/doneland_sources/Tools/Devices/3D Printer/README.md

 * **Hotend:** the "hotend* (the heated print nozzle and its diameter) limit the maximum print speed.
 If the diameter is very small (i.e. *0.2mm*), if the print filament melts slowly (i.e. *PLA* or *PETG*), and/or if the *heater capacity* isn't heating *enough* plastics per second, then a fast-moving print head won't do any good.
 * **Filament:** For fast printing, the filament material needs to *melt quickly*, and the filament quality must be uniform and good.
 Cheap filaments cause *clogs* and can interrupt printing.
 * **Print Quality:** the faster you print, the poorer is the resulting print quality.
 Cutting print speed in half can improve the print quality remarkable, and vice versa.
+* **IDEX:** if you need to print multiple copies of the same model, an *IDEX printer* with its *two print heads* can cut printing time in half: both print heads can print simultaneously and produce *two* instead of *one* object in the same time - provided the object is small enough so that two of its kind fit on the build plate at the same time.

 For practical purposes and typical materials (such as *PLA* and *PETG*), a print speed of *100-180mm/sec* is recommended: it provides good results with a reasonable speed.
 Most modern printers support this speed.